rbouckaert/transmission/doc/tutorial/README.md

 ### Hyperpriors

-The transmission tree prior comes with four hyperpriors: block start, end and count and tranmission population size
+The BREATH tree prior comes with four hyperpriors: block start, end and count and tranmission population size

 * block start and end represent fractions on a branch, so should be in the interval from zero to 1 (and the associated parameters are bounded by these values).
 Be default, a uniform(0,1) prior is used.
 Unless you have good reasons to change, this can be left as is.
 * block counts represent how many infections take place in a block.